 Frequently Asked Questions

-KYC/AML compliance involves verifying customer identities using global databases, identifying Ultimate Beneficial Owners (UBOs), and screening for Politically Exposed Persons (PEPs) and sanctions.
-Automated systems send alerts for matches, reducing manual errors and helping focus on critical risks.
+KYC and AML compliance involve verifying customer identities using global databases, identifying Ultimate Beneficial Owners (UBOs), and screening for Politically Exposed Persons (PEPs) and sanctions lists.
+Automated systems generate alerts for matches, reducing manual effort and helping teams focus on higher-risk cases.

-AML is a broader framework to prevent money laundering and financial crimes, while KYC is part of AML focused on verifying customer identities.
-KYC ensures legitimate onboarding, while AML includes monitoring transactions and reporting suspicious activity.
+Anti-Money Laundering (AML) is a broader framework designed to prevent financial crime, while Know Your Customer (KYC) is a component of AML focused on verifying customer identities.
+KYC supports onboarding, while AML also includes ongoing transaction monitoring and reporting suspicious activity.

 What are KYC/AML Compliance Requirements?

-Financial institutions must verify customer identities during onboarding, assess risk levels with Customer Due Diligence (CDD), and perform Enhanced Due Diligence (EDD) for high-risk customers.
-Ongoing monitoring (OCDD) is also required to track changes and meet regulatory standards.
+Financial institutions must verify customer identities during onboarding, assess risk levels through Customer Due Diligence (CDD), and apply Enhanced Due Diligence (EDD) for higher-risk customers.
+Ongoing Customer Due Diligence (OCDD) is required to monitor changes and maintain compliance over time.